prakashalamanda/GlassLewis_StockExchange/README.md

 - This setup should guide you through running and testing the Company API effectively.

-<u><h3>Access the API from UI Dashboard:</h3></u>
+<u><h3>Access the GetCompanyCollection API from UI:</h3></u>

-- Navigate to File Explorer to the following path - GlassLewis_StockExchange\UI\CompanyDashboard.html
+- Navigate to the url - https://localhost:7068/pages/index.html
-- Open the Html file
 - Paste the Bearer token generated from the Swagger page in the text area
-- Click Company details
+- Click on 'Get Company details' button to retrieve the company collection

 <b>Note - We can also test this from API tools like Postman etc.,</b>